Ingredient: Fermented Filtrate Extract

 Our rating: GOOD

-An extremely safe ingredient, glycerin has no known toxicity in general use and has been found to be non-irritating and suitable for sensitive skin.
+An extremely safe ingredient, fermented filtrate extract has no known toxicity in general use and is shown to be non-irritating and suitable for sensitive skin.

 Microorganisms used to make the ferment filtrate are harmless and do not cause any infections or skin conditions.